This scholarship supports students in Archaeology to undertake a research project.

 b.
 The Scholarship is funded by The Carlyle Greenwell Research Fund for Students in Anthropology.

 a.
-Applicants must be enrolled within the Department of Archaeology at the University of Sydney in:
+Applicants must be enrolled in Archaeology at the University of Sydney in one of the following degrees:

 II.
 Masters of Arts (Research),